Honors Program Track II Admission for Fall 2021

 - Complete 90 service hours during one's time at CMU.
 Up to 30 hours earned in HON 310, Honors Academic Service Learning, can be applied to this requirement.

 - Complete an Honors Senior Project and simultaneously enroll in HON 499 (3).

 Note: At least 6 credits total of Honors coursework must be taken at the 300 level or above (in addition to HON 499).
 Also, students are required to earn a grade of B- or better in all H, HON, or Honors Contract courses.
 And Honors students must maintain a cumulative CMU grade point average of 3.5 to remain active in and graduate from the Honors Program.

 Is there an Honors scholarship for admitted current and transfer students in the Honors Program?

 At this time, specific scholarships tied to Honors admission are not available for Track II applicants.
 However, we have been able to provide some support for study abroad, and Honors courses that require domestic travel, to Honors students admitted through Track II admissions.
 A limited number of small Honors Program scholarships are available to sophomores, juniors, and seniors who are active in the Honors Program.
 These scholarships are advertised annually through the Honors Program listserv.
 Students are encouraged to consult their academic department, colleges, and CMU Office of Scholarships and Financial Aid for additional scholarship opportunities.

 Is Honors housing available for current and transfer students?

-Depending on the year there may be space available in Larzelere Hall, the Honors living/learning community on campus.
+Possibly, depending on the year, there may be space available in Larzelere Hall, the Honors living/learning community.
 Interested students should contact the Office of Residence Life for more information.